 In the modern era, as the factors leading to homelessness have shifted, Rescue Alliance members continue to respond to the call to reach out and develop consistent, ongoing relationships with people living without adequate housing.
-NYC Relief Bus and Street Life Ministries go out every day to distribute hot meals, hygiene kits, and other tangible resources through mobile outreach and case management.
-The Bowery Mission, New York City Rescue Mission, and Goodwill Rescue Mission offer emergency shelter, compassionate care, and residential life transformation programs.
+NYC Relief Bus goes out every day to distribute hot meals, hygiene kits, and other tangible resources through mobile outreach and case management.
+The Salvation Army, The Bowery Mission, New York City Rescue Mission, and Goodwill Rescue Mission offer emergency shelter, compassionate care, and residential life transformation programs.
 This work is fueled by the support of Hope for New York, mobilizing volunteer and financial resources to serve the poor and marginalized in New York City.

 In the face of great tragedies, Rescue Alliance Partners have served New Yorkers through emergency response and long-term support.
 On September 11, 2001, New York City faced an unprecedented tragedy.
 Rescue Alliance partners were there for all who were mourning, serving a city enduring collective grief and helping to rebuild thousands of lives.
 In 2012, Hurricane Sandy rattled the five boroughs.
 Again, Rescue Alliance partners were out providing mobile outreach, distributing water, groceries, and medical assistance.
 The lights were on at the Bowery Mission due to electric generators, and the Rescue Alliance joined hands with leaders from government, faith communities, and business to care for the needs of as many families as we could.